opacaud/42_get_next_line/README.md

 #  Project 01: 42_get_next_line

-## Reading one line at a time from a file descriptor.
+## Reading one line at a time from a file descriptor

 Always reading one line, entirely, but one only, one at a time, from a file descriptor, giving a BUFFER_SIZE that you determine in the command line through the flag: -D BUFFER_SIZE=32.